HardHatRacoons/documentation/docs/application/codebase/pages.md

 ### Key Components
 - **PDFViewer**: Renders the PDF document using the URL from context.
 - **BPViewControlPanel**: Displays controls relevant to the PDF.
-- **useOutletContext**: Retrieves context data (like PDF URLs).
+- **useOutletContext**: Retrieves context data (like PDF URLs, page number, and setter).

 ### Structure
+- Selects the annotated PDF if available, otherwise falls back to the unannotated version.
-- Layout uses Flexbox for a side-by-side view of PDF and controls.
+- Layout uses Flexbox for a side-by-side view of the PDF and control panel.
-- The container has styling for borders, padding, and spacing.
+- The container has styling for padding, border radius, color themes (light/dark), and spacing.
+- Page number and navigation state are handled outside and passed into the viewer.

 ---